rneuhausler/coralModel-analyses/README.md

 coralModel is a stochastic spatiotemporal model representing the spatiotemporal evolution of three competing coral reef benthic coverages:

-* coral
+* Coral
-* algal turf
+* Algal turf
-* macroalgae
+* Macroalgae

 The model consists of various nodes that is assigned one of these types.
 The node type then updates stochastically through probabilities weighted by neighboring benthic coverages and overall reef conditions defined through input parameters.

-An example of an 8X8 node reef's composition initially and after 100 runs (updates), as well as the total count of each type over time, are shown below:
+An example of an 8x8 node reef's composition initially and after 100 runs (updates), as well as the total count of each type over time, are shown below (0=Coral, 1=Turf, 2=Macroalgae):

 ![](images/exampleOutput/grid.png)
 ![](images/exampleOutput/timeseries.png)